badgerloop-software/sc1-mcc/README.md

 7. Set the target as the "NUCLEO-L432KC"
 8. Enjoy programming your Mbed enabled STM Nucleo

+### To import the repo
+1. Go to file, then import.
+2. Paste the http github repo link in the url field.
+3. I strongly recommend having a single copy of Mbed OS that is linked to and shared between projects.
+To do this, clone an instance of it from [the official repo](https://github.com/ARMmbed/mbed-os/tree/mbed-os-6.15.1) and link to the folder.

 ## Current Pin Usage.
 Check [MCC confluence page](https://badgerloop.atlassian.net/wiki/spaces/EL/pages/167378955/Motor+Controller+Controller+Rev+A+Design) for updates
 | Pin ID  | Type  | Usage   | Usage   | Type  | Pin ID|